dellow/Web-Framework/README.md

 ## About
 This is a fast Framework and/or Project Wrapper and workflow for web projects that utilises NPM as a build tool.
 It's also set up to work with Travis CI which will run any defined spec tests by default.

+JavaScript is compiled with WebPack and the CSS pre-processed with SASS.

-Testing is done with Jasmine for unit tests and Nightwatch for functional tests.
+Testing is done with Jasmine for unit tests and Nightwatch for functional/integration tests.

 <a name="requirements"></a>
 ## Requirements
-The only system requirement is Node.
+The only system requirement is Node & NPM.
 All other dependencies of this Framework will be downloaded and installed when the install process is run.

 - [NodeJS](http://nodejs.org/)